The-Marcy-Lab-School/marcy-curriculum-docs/mod-7-react/1-intro-to-react.md

 };
 ```

-**Note:** Each rendered element needs a unique `key` prop so React can efficiently differentiate each element, typically an `id` is used.
+**Note:** Each rendered element needs a unique `key` prop so React can efficiently differentiate each element, typically an `id` value or the index of the value in the array is used.

 ## Under the Hood: JSX Code Must Be Compiled